DanielKamel2001/SOFE-3650U-Project-ItemSwap/README.md

 UC-11 | Delete Received Offers  | When logged in a user can delete received offers on their listings.
 UC-12 | Send Offers | When logged in, a user can send offers on listings of other items.
 UC-13 | Search Listings | A user enters the item that they are searching for then the system queries the database for listings with titles that contain the query
+UC-14 | View Self Profile | When logged in, a user can view their own profile fetched from the local data cache.
+UC-15 | View Other Profile | When logged in, a user can view the profiles of others fetched from the database.

 ### Quality Attributes and Associated Use Cases
 ID | Quality Attribute | Scenario | Associated Use Case(s)